evanmiltenburg/Dutch-checker/README.md

 My contribution is the application of this code to perform a language identification task.
 For the mechanics behind this, see `character_data.py`.
 See `use_model.py` for how to use this model.

+NB.
+This model cannot distinguish between 'proper' Dutch and ungrammatical Dutch.
+It's just good at telling Dutch-looking character sequences from English and garbage sequences.
+That's a pretty low bar, but it's proven to be useful for removing spammy responses to crowdsourcing tasks.

 ## Requirements

 * Numpy